kitstokes/digiproc/scanning.md

 Otherwise, follow the directions for scanning an image, including the [file naming conventions].
 Use the color separation guide unless scanning with the feed scanner or otherwise instructed by CDIL staff.

+***

 Have you completely finished scanning the project?
 Continue to the next step with the [processing guide].

+---

+## Lab Equipment

+Read on for an overview of the scanning equipment we use in the CDIL:

+The EPSON Expression 1640XL is a 42-bit color scanner capable of up to 1600 x 3200 dpi hardware resolution.
+The scanning bed is 12.2” x 17.2”.
+See user manual [here].

+*

+The EPSON Expression 10000XL is a 48-bit color scanner capable of up to 2400 x 4800 dpi hardware resolution.
+The scanning bed is 12.2” x 17.2”.
+See user manual [here].

+*

+The Epson Expression 11000XL is a 48-bit color scanner capable of up to 2400 x 4800 dpi hardware resolution.
+The scanning bed is 12.2” x 17.2”.
+See user manual [here].

+*

+The EPSON Expression 12000XL is a 48-bit color scanner capable of up to 2400 x 4800 dpi hardware resolution.
+The scanning bed is 12.2” x 17.2”.
+See user manual [here].

+*

+The Fujitsu Fi-6770 is a 24-bit color document feed scanner capable of up to 1200 dpi.
+We use this scanner for larger documents that have many loose pages.
+This machine is able to feed and scan large stacks of paper automatically.
+See user manual [here].

+*

+The Plustek OpticBook 3800 is a book edge scanner designed to eliminate spine shadows when scanning books.
+We use this scanner for intact books that can’t be taken apart.

+*

+The Contex Plus HD5450 is a large format feed scanner designed for larger objects like maps, portraits, blueprints, etc. We use protective mylar sheets with this machine when scanning fragile items.
+Using this scanner may require two people.
+More information on this scanner model is available [here].

+*